Off-Pump Coronary Artery Bypass Surgery

-- The surgery team will carefully monitor your vital signs, such as your heart rate.
+The surgery team will carefully watch your vital signs, such as your heart rate.
+You

-They may hook you up to several machines to assist in monitoring these continuously.
+may be hooked up to several machines to assist in monitoring these continuously.

 and you won’t be able to talk.
-This will usually be removed within 24 hours.
+The tube will usually be removed within 24 hours.

-- You may perform therapy to help remove fluids that collect in your lungs during surgery.
+You may do breathing therapy to help remove fluids that collect in your lungs during

-- Make sure you have someone to drive you home from the hospital.
-For a while, you will
+Make sure you have someone to drive you home from the hospital.
+For a while, you'll

 also need some help at home.

-- You may still tire easily, but you will gradually start to recover your strength.
+You may still tire easily, but you'll slowly start to get your strength back.
+It may

-It may be several weeks before you fully recover.
+be a few weeks before you fully recover.

-- Do not drive until your healthcare provider says it is safe for you to do so.
+Don't drive until your healthcare provider says it's safe for you to do so.

-- Follow all the instructions your healthcare provider gives you for medicines, exercise,
+Follow all the instructions your provider gives you for medicines, exercise, diet,

-- Your healthcare provider may refer you to a cardiac rehab program to help in rebuilding
+Your provider may suggest that you begin a cardiac rehab (rehabilitation) program.

 Before you agree to the test or the procedure make sure you know: